mkosir/typeorm-express-typescript/README.md

 Two docker containers are created:

 - one container instance with Postgres database seeded with 💊 Breaking Bad characters in `Users` table.
-Postgres database default credentials are user=`walter`, password=`white` which you can change in [.env file](./.env).
+Postgres database default credentials are user=`walter`, password=`white`, that can be modified in [.env file](./.env) (not added to .gitignore for demo purposes).
 - and one Node (v14 Alpine) container instance with running boilerplate RESTful API service.

 ## Features: